collectSPACE: Messages

 Their mother may be taken away from them for something stupid like this!

-While I can certainly understand your desire to defend someone close to you - and if she is shown to be innocent of these charges, then an apology by her detractors is most certainly appropriate - but I would not begin to describe the subject of this case as "stupid."
+While I can certainly understand your desire to defend someone close to you - but I would not begin to describe the subject of this case as "stupid."
 You may feel that museum collections are nothing more than pretty objects to look at it, but they are our record of history.
 History, I might add, that is more important than Ms. Shaw, you, or I. History that deserves to be defended and protected against all who would seek to "appropriate it" for their own benefit.

 resident86